 It Improves Overall Mental and Physical Health

-You may be surprised to learn that pleasure is not the only thing that you and your partner are getting out of having sex.
-Sex comes with a host of mental and physical benefits such as a reduction in stress and anxiety levels, an increase in immune system function, a more youthful appearance, a healthier lifestyle of dieting and exercise (or an increased of chance in making these moves), a decrease in pain, a decrease in the chance of developing heart disease and certain cancers, improved memory, and a better quality of sleep.
-Overall, sex is great for couples who want to boost their quality of life and this is yet another reason why you should improve your sex life.
+You may be surprised to learn that pleasure is not the only thing you and your partner are getting out of having sex.
+Sex comes with a host of mental and physical benefits such as a reduction in stress and anxiety levels, an increase in immune system function, a more youthful appearance, a healthier lifestyle of dieting and exercise (or an increased of chance making these moves), a decrease in pain, a decrease in the chance of developing heart disease and certain cancers, improved memory, and a better quality of sleep.
+Overall, sex is great for couples who want to boost their quality of life.

 Kiss With Intention (Every Time!)